A Survey of Graph Unlearning: Discussion and Future Directions

 The potential leakage of sensitive information in scenarios where the trained model is shared or used in sensitive applications raises concerns about individual privacy \cite{daigavane2021node}.
 Differential Privacy (DP) offers solutions to this issue by introducing controlled noise into the model updates during SGD, ensuring that individual data points do not unduly influence the model's parameters.
-Well-known works in this line of research include \cite{abadi2016deep,dwork2008differential}, which introduces a novel algorithmic technique for training models under the umbrella of differential privacy with tight privacy bounds. \cite{abadi2016deep} approach involves clipping the $l_2$ norm of each gradient, computing the average, adding noise to protect privacy, and then taking a step in the opposite direction of this average noisy gradient.
-Additionally, it incorporates a privacy loss function to further enhance privacy protection during model training.
+Well-known works in this line of research include \cite{abadi2016deep,dwork2008differential}, which introduces a novel algorithmic technique for training models under the umbrella of DP with tight privacy bounds. \cite{abadi2016deep} approach involves clipping the $l_2$ norm of each gradient, computing the average, adding noise to protect privacy, and then taking a step in the opposite direction of this average noisy gradient.
+Additionally, it incorporates a privacy loss function to further enhance privacy protection during training.
+Any DP approach can then be trivially applied to unlearning, as the former is a strictly stronger definition of the latter~\cite{sekhari2021rememberwantforgetalgorithms}.